 For most of the year in the Pacific Northwest, we live with the luxury of not having to worry about watering our lawns.
-But when the rain finally stops, and the days get warmer, here in Camas and Washougal, Washington, it’s high time to bust out your go-to watering system.
+But when the rain finally stops, and the days get warmer, here in Vancouver, Camas, and Washougal, Washington, it’s high time to bust out your go-to watering system.
 Be it a hose end sprinkler or an in-ground system, it’s always worth brushing up on lawn watering techniques as the rainy season fades away.

 Having a healthy lawn is usually the result of trial and error.
-Dethatching, aerating, over-seeding and fertilizing all make a dramatic difference, but even the affects of these beneficial services can be hindered by improper watering.
+Dethatching, aerating, over-seeding and fertilizing all make a dramatic difference, but even the effects of these beneficial services can be hindered by improper watering.
 Our hope by the end of this post is to educate you on effective watering habits that will, hopefully, equip you with the information needed to enjoy a happy, healthy lawn.

 How Often Should I Water My Lawn?